zulip/zulip/docs/integration-guide.md

    message types your integration should support and how; and,
 2. Create fixtures for your webook tests.

+A test fixture is a small file containing test data, one for each test.
 Fixtures enable the testing of webhook integration code without the need to actually contact the service being integrated.